 What does it feed on?

 Known for its specialised feeding habits, the Beaudouin’s Snake Eagle primarily feeds on snakes.
 Its strong talons and sharp beak are perfectly adapted for capturing and devouring these slithering creatures.
-From venomous serpents to harmless grass snakes, the eagle fearlessly hunts and consumes a wide variety of snake species.
+From venomous serpents to harmless grass snakes, the eagle fearlessly hunts and consumes various snake species.
 This unique feeding strategy sets the Beaudouin’s Snake Eagle apart from other raptors, making it an intriguing and important part of the African ecosystem.

 Want to know an interesting Factoid?